 Learning about your students’ past experiences can be a fun way to get to know them and build connections with others in the classroom.
 This game starts with you saying, “I have never…” and then picking an experience, action, or thought.
 For example, “I have never eaten food off the floor.”
 If students have done the action and eaten food off the floor, they give a thumbs up, signifying it’s okay to do.
 You can then follow up with students and ask them to share their past experiences with the rest of the class.
 This game can also be adapted for students to take turns sharing what they have never done and having the class respond.

-Other examples could include:
+Other examples can include:

 Other possible sentence-starters include:

 Learning about students is never easier than just asking them directly.
-In this game, you cold call on students and ask for their favorite of specific topics.
+In this game, you cold call students and ask for their favorite specific topics.
 Students respond immediately, and you can move on to the next student and question.
 As students share their favorites, other students in the class can make connections and see who has shared interests.
 You can also ask students to elaborate on their answers and share your own responses.

 Building relationships with students in the art room happens more naturally over time and through organic conversations and moments.
 In the online classroom, however, it’s important to build in specific activities to make connections with your students and to help them connect with each other.
 Using games can be a fun way to engage all students and learn more about their interests and background.
-Learning online can feel isolating, but adding in games like these can help students be a part of a community to give them a sense of belonging and help them enjoy their art experience.
+Learning online can feel isolating, but adding games like these can help students be a part of a community to give them a sense of belonging, and help them enjoy their art experience.

 What other games can be used in the online classroom to learn about students?